LuisOctavioGSeror/LuisOctavioGSeror/README.md

 ## :book: About me:

-:school: &emsp; I am a fourth year Computer engineering grad student at Universidade Federal de Mato Grosso (UFMT) in Brasil.
+:school: &nbsp; I am a fourth year Computer engineering grad student at Universidade Federal de Mato Grosso (UFMT) in Brasil.

-:grin: &emsp; I'm a very open person, fell free fork or use any of my projects :)
+:grin: &nbsp; I'm a very open person, fell free fork or use any of my projects :)

-:v: &emsp; Fell free to follow me or <a href="#reach_me">reach me</a> for any reason ;)
+:v: &nbsp; Fell free to follow me or <a href="#reach_me">reach me</a> for any reason ;)

 ## Languages and Tools
 <p float="left">